-The North London Muslim Community Centre (NLMCC) emerged in response to the needs of the Muslim community for services to meet their social and welfare needs.
+The North London Muslim Community Centre (NLMCC) emerged in the early 1980’s in response to the Muslim community’s demand for services that would meet their social and welfare needs.

 The NLMCC is a Registered Charity, and a company limited by guarantee.

 Nursery (0-5 years)

 Advice and Advocacy (18+ years)

 As a community centre, community engagement and development is at the heart of what we do.

 We organise, host and participate in various services and initiatives to encourage positive civic engagement, integration and cohesion.

 Examples of some of the things that we do are;

 - Organise and host community engagement meetings between the community, local authority and statutory departments, the local police and community organisations

 - Host inter-community initiatives like the Hackney Muslim-Jewish Forum